-Social media is like a double-sided blade in a workplace.
-It can be very valuable to foster growth in an organization, however it does lead to some shortcomings.
-According to research reports four out of five professionals use social media for their private entertainment during work which forces employers to deploy social media usage policies to minimize impact on productivity.
+Social media is like a double-sided blade in the workplace.
+It can be precious to foster growth in an organization; however, it does lead to some shortcomings.
+According to research reports, four out of five professionals use social media for their private entertainment during work, which forces employers to deploy social media usage policies to minimize the impact on productivity.
 Social media helps employees to stay connected irrespective of geographical location.
-Employees can reach out to their clients as well living at far off places via. video calls or emails.
-Team work, convenience to work at any time, bandwidth of communication is exponentially increased by using social media during work.
+Employees can reach out to their clients as well as living at far off places via video calls or emails.
+Teamwork, convenience to work at any time, the bandwidth of communication is increased exponentially by using social media during work.
 Social media also reduces work stress to a large extent boosting morale and engagement.

-Apart from productivity slacking and reduced concentration on work, use of social media has also lead to information loss, corruption and employee solicitation.
-It is a very common sight that social media posts are often loaded with rants of employees against their employers which defames the company and may also lead to the termination of that employee.
-Yet another downside of using social media on work is opening doors for malwares and virus to creep into an organization's database potentially damaging systems, network and corrupting files and confidential data.
+Apart from productivity slacking and reduced concentration on work, the use of social media has also lead to information loss, corruption, and employee solicitation.
+It is a ubiquitous sight that social media posts are often loaded with rants of employees against their employers, which defames the company and may also lead to the termination of that employee.
+Yet another downside of using social media on work is opening doors for malware and virus to creep into an organization's database, potentially damaging systems, network and corrupting files, and confidential data.

-Wrapping it up, Social media is ubiquitous in today's world reflecting both positive and negative outcomes.
-While usage of social media is inevitable, restricted use of the same at workplace can simultaneously increase work productivity and communication among employees.
+Social media is ubiquitous in today's world, reflecting both positive and negative outcomes.
+While usage of social media is inevitable, restricted use of the same at the workplace can simultaneously increase work productivity and communication among employees.